schmudde/blog/content/programs/2025-09-02-wikidata-mundaneum.md

     | :object | :wd/Q4830453 | :objectLabel | business             |
     | :object | :wd/Q6881511 | :objectLabel | enterprise           |

 So this is one type of assertion, the `(wdt :instance-of)` predicate, used to make 4 **statements**.
-There are 691 statements related to "Sega," the video game developer.[^family-name] Each of these have some kind of unique combination of predicate and object associated with the subject (which is Sega).
+There are 691 statements (e.g. total [triples](https://en.wikipedia.org/wiki/Semantic_triple)) related to "Sega," the video game developer.[^family-name] Each of these have some kind of unique combination of predicate and object associated with the subject (which is Sega).

 [^family-name]: `(entity "Sega" (wdt :instance-of) (entity "family name"))` is "more popular" with > 1,000 associated statements across all languages but only 28 distinct predicates (i.e. `:distinct? true`).